 At UC Santa Barbara, private philanthropic support is central to maintaining the quality of teaching, research, and public service.
 One of the most important types of gifts to higher education is an endowed chair, which helps to promote and maintain faculty excellence.

 Created by a philanthropic gift, these highly prized academic positions are supported by earnings from invested funds.
 While the state budget pays for the faculty member's salary, the proceeds from the endowment provide enrichments - such as research money and support for instruction - that are important to the recruitment and retention of the world's greatest scholars.

-Through the generous support of our benefactors, the Department currently has one Senior Faculty Endowed Chair, the Leadership Chair, occupied by Prof. Richard Kemmerer, and three Junior Endowed Chairs that have been used to recruit excellent young faculty.
-The junior chairs include the Venkatesh "Venky" Narayanamurti Chair (funded by Karl and Pamela Lopker and the Lopker Family Foundation), used to recruit Prof. Xifeng Yan; the Eugene Aas Chair (funded by Mark and Susan Bertelsen), used to recruit Prof. Chris Kruegel, and the David and XX Culler Chair (funded by Culler Family), used to recruit Prof. Stefano Tessaro.
+Through the generous support of our benefactors, the department currently has one Senior Faculty Endowed Chair, the Leadership Chair, occupied by Prof. Richard Kemmerer, and three Junior Endowed Chairs that have been used to recruit excellent young faculty.
+The junior chairs include the Eugene Aas Chair (funded by Mark and Susan Bertelsen), the Venkatesh "Venky" Narayanamurti Chair (funded by Karl and Pamela Lopker and the Lopker Family Foundation), held by Prof. Xifeng Yan; and the Glen and Susanne Culler Endowed Chair (funded by the Zhu Family and anonymous donors), held by Prof. Stefano Tessaro.

 The Department seeks new Endowed Chairs, especially targeted at mid-career and senior faculty.

 The Department is seeking gifts to establish one or more Distinguished Visiting Professorships.
 These funds will allow us to bring leading academics for an extended period of time (6 months to a year) for research collaborations.